Powerlearnproject/se-day1-assignment-Christabel-Akpene/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+The waterfall method is a linear approach where each phase of the project is completed before moving on to the next.
+It is highly structured with specific deliveries and making changes to the project is difficult while with agile method, the project is divided into smaller iterations, with each iteration being a potentially viable product.
+It embraces changes throughout the project lifecycle.
+Waterfall method would be useful for projects with clear requirements and also for large and complex projects whereas the agile method would be useful for projects with changing requirements and for smaller projects.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+A software developer writes code and develops the whole software.
+The quality assurance engineer creates tests that identify issues with software before it is deployed and the software works according to its requirements and the project manager oversees the planning, execution, and delivery of the software development project, ensuring that it is completed on time, within budget, and meets the agreed-upon requirements.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+An IDE is software that combines commonly used developer tools into a compact GUI application.
+It is a combination of tools like a code editor, code compiler, and code debugger with an integrated terminal.By providing frequently used developer tools all in one simple interface, one can directly get on to building their applications without going through the hardship of manually configuring and integrating the development environment.
+E.g: Visual Studio Code, Eclipse, Pycharm
+Version control systems are a category of software tools that helps in recording changes made to files by keeping a track of modifications done in the code.
+It reduces the possibilities of errors since one can revert to older changes and it allows a group of developers to work on one project simultaneously.
+E.g Git, mercurial, bitbucket

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.